bor0/gidti/manuscript/chapter5.md

 ## 5.3.
 Computations as types

 As we stated earlier, types are first-class citizens in Idris.
-In this example, we will see how we can convert a function that does some computation to its corresponding type definition.
+In this section, we will see how we can represent computation at the type level.

+### 5.3.1.
+Same elements in a list (vector)

-Re-using the same definition of `MyVect`, we can write a function to test if all elements are same in a given list:
+Re-using the same definition of `MyVect`, we can write a function to test if all elements are the same in a given list:

 ```
 allSame : (xs : MyVect n) -> Bool